rshankras/rshankras.github.io/_posts/2015-06-10-tableview-demo-in-swift.md

 ### User Interface

 Navigate to Main.stotyboard then drag and drop a ViewController from Object Libray to Storyboard.
-Select the ViewController and click Show Identity Inspection and enter the class name as “TableViewDemoController"
+Select the ViewController and click Show Identity Inspection and enter the class name as “TableViewDemoController”

 [![](/assets/images/1433848794_thumb.png)](https://rshankar.com/wp-content/uploads/2015/06/1433848794_full.png)